Skip to main menu Skip to content Skip to footer

 For kids who are scared of going to the doctor, knowing what to expect can be a big help.
 When kids are anxious about going to the doctor they’re often imagining something much worse than what’s actually going to happen,” says Rachel Busman, PsyD, a clinical psychologist.
 “They may worry that everything is going to hurt or think that having to visit the doctor means they’re sick.”

 Likewise, Dr. Busman says, kids who aren’t expecting a shot — or a long wait — and get one are more likely to get anxious or upset than those who’ve had time to prepare.
-Laying out how the appointment will go step-by-step will help your child manage his expectations and his anxiety.
+Laying out how the appointment will go step-by-step will help your child manage their expectations and their anxiety.

 Don’t over-promise

-If your child is fixating on the BIG question — “Am I going to get a shot?” — it can be tempting to reassure him, even if you’re not 100 percent sure he won’t need one.
+If your child is fixating on the BIG question — “Am I going to get a shot?” — it can be tempting to reassure them, even if you’re not 100 percent sure they won’t need one.
 But it’s best to be honest about what you know — and what you don’t.

 Validate feelings